Three Weeks Ago

 “I don’t understand,” she said, her face twisted into an expression of confusion.
 “I never did anything that harmed you, or anyone you know.”

 “And that,” Alassie snapped, “is why I don’t trust you.
-Because you don’t see why it matters.”
+Because you don’t see why that doesn’t matter to me.”

 Alissandra seemed to lose her patience.
 “Well, let me tell you what I think does matter.
 Lahk has grown stronger than you can imagine, and if he isn’t killed he’s going to tear your pretty, perfect, mortal little world to tiny pieces.
 You want to stop him.
 He took who I was away from me, stole it from me, and I can never get it back.
 I want him to pay for it.
 I am going to help you get what you want, in order to get what I want.
 Is that clear enough for you?”